 - Drag and Drop Technology: Finished your page and don’t like your layout?
 No problem!
 Users can easily drag and drop elements to edit the page.

-- Can Replace Other Plugin: Most page builder plugins include multiple features, enabling users eliminate the overall number of plugins on their sites.
+- Can Replace Other Plugins: Most page builder plugins include multiple features, enabling users eliminate the overall number of plugins on their sites.

-- Responsive Desig: Nowadays, most page builder plugins claim to be responsive but be very careful with this.
-Read their doc carefully to insure correct usage.
+- Responsive Design: Nowadays, most page builder plugins claim to be responsive but be very careful with this.
+Read their docs carefully to insure correct usage.

-- No Code Knowledge Needed: Even though no code is required, plugin page builders take time to learn, and if you don’t use them often, it can be a steep climb!
+- No Code Knowledge Needed: Even though no code is required, plugin page builders take time to learn, and yes, it can take time!
 It's also important you understand the concepts of padding and margins.
 You will need to learn a bit of CSS if you want to got to the next level.

 - Drag and Drop can be Finicky: Sometimes, dragging and dropping is does not always work perfectly and content can be lost while dropping.
-I will say, as of 2017, Beaver Builder drags and drops perfectly!
-VC does NOT!
+Beaver Builder drags and drops fine!
+VC can be a bit wonky!

 - Motions and Movements Tricky: It’s time consuming to experiment with the different features and understand the various effects.
 It takes time!

 - Page Loads and File Size: Page builders will increase the size of your site and slow the backend.
-Use the cool stuff sparingly and the front end will be okay.
-I must say, as of 2017 Beaver Builder is light weight and FAST!
-Still, be sure to use a caching plugin on all WordPress sites.
-Personally, I like Comet Cache and WPRocket.
+Use the cool stuff sparingly and disable unused modules in the settings area..
+Beaver Builder is pretty FAST! but be sure to use a caching plugin on all WordPress sites.
+Personally, I like WPRocket.